 I noticed that the back part of the CD case had an image that I could see through the hole in the centre, hidden by the black part where the disc clipped in, so I pulled the case apart and found a 12 page hidden art booklet.
 Those were was only put in during initial pressings.
 My friend had no idea it had been there.
 It felt like a secret treasure.

 A few years later Radiohead were due to play the final date of their world tour in Melbourne on the eve of my 20th birthday, and then Thom Yorke’s voice gave out and they had to cancel the show on the morning they were due to play.
-It took me 8 years for the next chance to see them live, and that one missed opportunity spurred me through my 20s to go and see every live act I possibly could for fear that I might never get to see them in person.
+It took me 8 years for the next chance to see them live (and only then because my brother donated his ticket), and that one missed opportunity spurred me through my 20s to go and see every live act I possibly could for fear that I might never get to see them in person.
 This will come up again later.

 ON RE-LISTEN: I revisit this from time to time, even if I do listen to more of Thom Yorke’s solo stuff or other Radiohead albums (especially IN RAINBOWS) more often since developing the taste for his weird electronic output.
 What a beautiful album.
 Haunting and melancholic.
 I still know how to play half of these songs on guitar.
 Speaking of which…